Vaisakh-RB/to-do-app/README.md

-# Auth0 JavaScript Authorization
+# Javascript to-do-app

-This sample demonstrates how to add a to-do-list application in javascript and how to deploy this in firebase (https://firebase.google.com/)
+This sample demonstrates how to add a to-do-list application in javascript and how to deploy this in [firebase] (https://firebase.google.com/)

 ## Getting Started

 ## Set the Client ID, Domain, and API URL